Skip to content

 skip_opposites (optional) If set to true the output won't contain an edge's opposing edge.
 Opposing edges can be thought of as both directions of one road segment.
 Of the two, we discard the directional edge with higher cost and keep the one with less cost.
 Default false.

 expansion_properties (optional) A JSON array of strings of the GeoJSON property keys you'd like to have in the response.
-One or multiple of "duration", "distance", "cost", "edge_id", "pred_edge_id" or "edge_status".
+One or multiple of "duration", "distance", "cost", "edge_id", "pred_edge_id", "edge_status" or "expansion_type".
 Note, that each additional property will increase the output size by minimum ~ 10%.
 By default an empty properties object is returned.

 The expansion_properties choices are as follows: